Diseases & Conditions

-Osteoarthritis can develop due to normal "wear-and-tear" in the wrist, particularly in people who have a family history of arthritis.
+Osteoarthritis can develop due to normal wear-and-tear in the wrist, particularly in older people and those who have a family history of arthritis.
 It is a common problem for many people after they reach middle age, though it may occur in younger people, too.

-In osteoarthritis, the smooth, slippery articular cartilage that covers the ends of the bones gradually wears away over time.
-Because the cartilage surface has little to no blood supply, it has little ability to heal or regenerate when it becomes injured or worn down.
+In osteoarthritis, the smooth and slick articular cartilage that covers the ends of the bones gradually wears away over time.
+Because the cartilage surface has little to no blood supply, it is unable to heal or regenerate when it becomes injured or worn down.

 As the cartilage wears away, it becomes frayed and rough, and the protective space between the bones decreases.
 This can result in bone rubbing on bone and lead to pain and stiffness in the joint.

-Rheumatoid arthritis is an autoimmune disease.
+Inflammatory arthritis is an autoimmune disease.
 This means that the body's immune system attacks its own tissues.
-In rheumatoid arthritis, the defenses that normally protect the body from infection instead damage normal tissue (such as cartilage and ligaments) and can soften bone.
+In inflammatory arthritis, the defenses that normally protect the body from infection instead damage normal tissue (such as cartilage and ligaments) and can soften bone.

-Rheumatoid arthritis often affects the joint between the two bones of the forearm, the radius and ulna.
-The deformity in the ulna can cause wearing and possible rupture of the tendons that straighten your fingers.
-This can cause more deformity and loss of function in your hand.
+Inflammatory arthritis often affects the joint between the two bones of the forearm, the radius and ulna.
+This can cause the ulna to become prominent, leading to wear and possible rupture of the tendons that straighten your fingers.
+This, in turn, can cause more deformity and loss of function in your hand.

-The exact cause of rheumatoid arthritis is not known—there are no clear genetic or environmental factors.
-Although it is not an inherited disease, researchers believe that some people have genes that could make them more likely to have rheumatoid disease.
+The exact cause of inflammatory arthritis is not known — there are no clear genetic or environmental factors.
+However, although it is not directly inherited, researchers believe some people have genes that could make them more likely to have the disease.